 Fielding-Rumore Hall (1903)

-Has two floors housing primarily first-year women in doubles.
+Has two floors housing primarily first-year students in doubles.
 Both floors have a common room for the Fielding students to meet, read, and relax in.
 It is located above the Dining Hall and leads directly onto the quad, being one of the most centrally located buildings on campus.

 Paca-Carroll House (1857)